min69u/Reforestation/README.md

-## The urge to sing the Lion King song is just a whim away.
+## When is a door not a door?
+When it's ajar.